That Devil, Bateese: Censorship

 Like many American films of the time, That Devil, Bateese was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required a cut, in Reel 4, of the intertitle "You marry — or not marry.
 I take you just the same."

+Preservation

+With no holdings located in archives, That Devil, Bateese is considered a lost film.